AnyChart/docs.anychart.com/Gauges/Pointers_and_Data.md

 {sample}BCT\_Pointers-and-Data\_16{sample}

-When you apply for the {api:anychart.core.gauge.pointers.bar#dataIndex}**.dataIndex()**{api} method, you change the value that will be represented by the pointer you add this method to.
+When you apply for the {api:anychart.core.gauge.pointers.Base#dataIndex}**.dataIndex()**{api} method, you change the value that will be represented by the pointer you add this method to.
 However, using this means only if you have more than one value in the dataSet and more than one axis, because the only axis shows the only (or the first) value from your dataSet by default.
 So, there is no need in this method if your chart has an only axis and your data looks like this:

 ```
   dataSet = anychart.data.set([60]);